Ethionamide: Interactions

 Ethionamide may worsen the adverse effects of other antituberculous drugs being taken at the same time.
 It boosts levels of isoniazid when taken together and can lead to increased rates of peripheral neuropathy and hepatotoxicity.
 When taken with cycloserine, seizures have been reported.
 High rates of hepatotoxicty have been reported when taken with rifampicin.
 The drug's labeling cautions against excessive alcohol ingestion as it may provoke a psychotic reaction.

-Mechanism of action
+Pharmacology

+Pharmacodynamics

 Ethionamide is a prodrug which is activated by the enzyme ethA, a mono-oxygenase in Mycobacterium tuberculosis, and then binds NAD+ to form an adduct which inhibits InhA in the same way as isoniazid.
 The mechanism of action is thought to be through disruption of mycolic acid.

 Expression of the ethA gene is controlled by ethR, a transcriptional repressor.
 It is thought that improving ethA expression will increase the efficacy of ethionamide and prompting interest by drug developers in EthR inhibitors as a co-drug.

+Pharmacokinetics

+Ethionamide is well absorbed orally with or without food, but is often administered with food to improve tolerance.

+It crosses the blood brain barrier to achieve concentrations in the cerebral-spinal fluid equivalent to plasma.